BU-CLOUD-S20/MOC-Research-Computing/README.md

 ## 2. Users/Personas Of The Project:

-As a project mostly working on backend, the active users are the technicians of Sid.
+As a project mainly working on backend, the active users are the technicians of Sid.
 Sid's administrators and developers should eventually know how to deploy the same Sid computing environment on MOC with Kubernetes as on AWS.

 It targets the development team of Sid Cloud Based Research Computing.